xbsoftware/enjoyhint/README.md

 });
 ```
 * `next` - when you set value of event_type to "next", you will see the "Next" btn on this step.
+* `key` - tells EnjoyHint to go to the next step when you click on the button defined by the keyCode

 #### Methods
 * `set` - set current steps configuration.
 Arguments: config